 2. You Lack Direction for Your IT Management

 It’s difficult enough for a non-technologist to manage technology operations, especially when they are removed from larger industry developments.
-An expert Managed Services Provider can bring a wider range of knowledge and experience to the table, and should be able to provide a level of insight and problem-solving that is aimed at building a holistic IT solution for your business, not just for individual issues.
+An expert Managed Services Provider can bring a wider range of knowledge and experience to the table part from providing advanced IT solutions to business owners, and should be able to provide a level of insight and problem-solving that is aimed at building a holistic IT solution for your business, not just for individual issues.

 3. Your IT Team is Always Putting out Fires

 Building on the last point, Managed IT Service Providers generally have broader experience and access to more resources than in-house teams, which means they are able to take a more proactive approach to your company’s IT.
 Internal IT teams that are stretched thin often find themselves on the back foot, and are too busy trying to solve problems to even start developing ways to avoid them in the first place.

 Managed Service Providers, unattached to legacy systems, can also help you implement modern software and hardware solutions that can have a direct and positive impact on employee productivity.